Last Updated on August 4, 2024 by Soumya

 This beautiful place in Istanbul is an archipelago of 9 islands located in the Sea of Marmara.

 Collectively known as the Princes Islands of Istanbul, these small islets are famous for their Victorian-style villas, horse-drawn carriages, and gorgeous sea views.
-It goes without saying that the Princes Islands are the perfect Instagram spots in Istanbul.
+It goes without saying that the Princes Islands are the perfect Instagram spot in Istanbul.

-Only 4 islands of the 9 are open to the public.
-They are Buyukada, Heybeliada, Burgazada, and Kinaliada.
-Buyukada is the largest among all and has charming wooden houses and quaint alleyways filled with boutiques and cafes.
+Buyukada is the largest and has charming wooden houses and quaint alleyways filled with boutiques and cafes.

 Motor vehicles are not allowed on these islands.
 Therefore, they are quieter and prettier without all the traffic, noise, and exhaust!

-Interactive map of Istanbul beautiful places
+Interactive map of Istanbul’s Beautiful Places

-Perfect Istanbul Itineraries | From spending one busy day in Istanbul to enjoying an Istanbul trip of 3 days, our itineraries are definitely going to wow you.
+Experience more of Istanbul, Turkey Read our posts on Perfect Istanbul Itineraries | From spending one busy day in Istanbul to enjoying an Istanbul trip of 3 days, our itineraries are definitely going to wow you.
+Hidden Gems of Istanbul | Visit some lesser-known monuments and landmarks in Istanbul and surprise yourself.
+Shopping in Istanbul | Wondering what to buy in Istanbul?
+Check out our list of best Turkish souvenirs and where to buy them. |